-Eliminating meat and becoming vegan can benefit the environment, but veganism isn’t the sole solution to fighting climate change.
-Below I’ve highlighted a few of the nuances often overlooked when suggesting that plant-based diets will resolve our environmental peril.
+Eliminating meat and becoming vegan can benefit the environment, but veganism isn’t THE sole solution to fighting climate change.
+Below I’ve highlighted a few of the nuances often overlooked when suggesting that plant-based diets alone will resolve our environmental peril.

 Many of the simple facts on which these claims rely are true, to some extent.
 But they all ignore a variety of contradictory factors such that significant portions of the story are left untold.